Foreign Earned Income Exclusion – Form 2555 [Updated For Tax Year 2020]

-As an expat, one of your biggest tax concerns will surround the possibility of owing taxes to the United States for the money you earn in another country.
-Fortunately, the United States offers several tax benefits that you can use to reduce and/or eliminate any liability you may have.
-One of the biggest advantages available to you as someone earning money overseas is the Foreign Earned Income Exclusion.
+As an expat, one of your biggest tax concerns will surround the possibility of owing taxes to the U.S. for the money you earn in another country.
+Fortunately, the U.S. offers several tax benefits that you can use to reduce and/or eliminate any liability you may have.
+One of the biggest advantages available to you as someone earning money overseas is the Foreign Earned Income Exclusion via Form 2555.
 This advantage is available to most expats, with the exception of U.S. government employees.

 Do U.S. Citizens Pay Taxes on Foreign Income?

 Unlike most other countries, the U.S. requires its citizens to report and pay taxes on all of the income they earn during the year.
 This includes income from other countries.